Inclusion & Diversity

 Inclusion & Diversity Week

-We work on a daily basis to maintain and increase our inclusion and diversity, but once a year we pay even more attention to the subject through our Inclusion & Diversity Week.
+At AFRY, we value and respect each other’s differences and believe that there is strength in inclusion.
+Once a year we pay even more attention to this important subject through our Inclusion & Diversity Week.